Raureif/sketch-click-dummy/README.md

 2. Open the `.sketchplugin` file.

 # How to use
-- To create a link placeholder, draw a rectangle and rename it to _linkto:ArtboardName_.
+- To create a link placeholder, draw a rectangle and rename it to `linkto:ArtboardName`.

+- If you want to open the link in a new tab, rename the rectangle to `tabto:ArtboardName`.
 - From the _Plugins_ Menu, choose _Show or Hide Link Layers_ (^⇧⌘H) to toggle visibility of the link placeholder layers.
 - Use _Export Click Dummy_ (^⇧⌘E) to export the HTML click dummy.
 - Have a look at the Sketch file `Example.sketch` to get started.